History of the Geelong Football Club

-The history of the Geelong Football Club, began in 1859 in the city of Geelong, Australia, is significant as the club is the second oldest AFL club, is believed to be the fourth oldest football club in Australia and one of the oldest in the world and one of the most successful.
+The history of the Geelong Football Club, began in 1859 in the city of Geelong, Australia, is significant as the club is the oldest AFL club, is believed to be the fourth oldest football club in Australia and one of the oldest in the world and one of the most successful.
 Initially playing under its own rules, some of which, notably, were permanently introduced into Australian Football.
 It adopted the Laws of Australian Football in the early 1860s after a series of compromises with the Melbourne Football Club.

 Geelong went on to play for most of its existence in the premier competitions, the first competition, the Caledonian Society Cup, a foundation club of both the Victorian Football Association (VFA) in 1877 and the Victorian Football League (VFL) in 1897., VFL and continues in the elite Australian Football League (AFL).
 The Cats have been the VFL/AFL premiers ten times, with four in the AFL era (since 1990).
 They have also won ten McClelland Trophies, the most of any AFL/VFL club.

 With four premierships since the league changed its name to the AFL in 1990, Geelong is the second most successful team since that time.

 Many of the club's official records before 1920 have disappeared.